 chemicals by helping to convert norepinephrine to epinephrine and serotonin to melatonin.

-Sam-e is also involved in the production of creatine, an important energy reservoir in muscle tissue.
+It is involved in the production of creatine, an important energy reservoir in muscle tissue.

 preservation of glutathione, an important antioxidant.